 Climate science community

-We work closely with European scientists studying climate change.
-The particular focus is climate reanalysis, which combines information from past meteorological observations with modern forecast models, using data assimilation techniques originally developed for numerical weather prediction.
-It is increasingly seen as critical to understanding the basis for future climate change scenarios.
+We work closely with European climate scientists.
+We provide quality-controlled data on the past, present and future of the climate, with a focus on climate reanalysis.
+Reanalysis combines information from past meteorological observations with modern forecast models, using data assimilation techniques originally developed for numerical weather prediction.
+It is increasingly seen as critical to understanding the basis for future climate change scenarios and to train machine learning models.

 Fellowship programme